See more at Seymour and save with a 2020 multipack.

 Bored by life and feeling trapped in a stifling marriage, Hedda Gabler, one of Ibsen's most famous and vivid anti-heroines, struggles to break free from social norms with tragic results.

-Often described as the female Hamlet, Hedda Gabler places a complicated and controversial character at the centre of its story and raises important questions about mental health, conformity, manipulation, addiction and suicide.
+One of the great classic female roles, Hedda Gabler places a complicated and controversial character at the centre of its story and raises important questions about mental health, conformity, manipulation, addiction and suicide.

-Fixed Foot Productions presents the Australian premiere of John Donnelly’s critically acclaimed play, The Pass—a powerful, timely, sexy drama that asks: how much are you willing to lose in order to win?
+Fixed Foot Productions presents the Australian premiere of John Donnelly's critically acclaimed play, The Pass—a powerful, timely drama that asks: how much are you willing to lose in order to win?

 Jason and Ade have been in the academy of a famous English football club since they were eight years old.
 It's the night before the game that will change their lives forever—their debut Champions League match.